integr8ly/integreatly-operator/test-cases/tests/walkthroughs/g15-verify-soluton-explorer-customer-settings-backup.md

    ```
    oc get rhmiconfig rhmi-config -n redhat-rhmi-operator -o yaml
    ```
-   > Verify that the changes you made in previous steps habe been applied correctlly to the CR
+   > Verify that the changes you made in previous steps have been applied correctly to the CR
    >
    > Example:
    >